-The common calling order for modules is the following: 1) initialize, 2) do some extra setuping and after then 3) enable the module.
-In pseudo code it looks like this
+A common calling order for module functions is following: 1) initialize, 2) do some extra setuping and after then 3) enable the module.
+In pseudo code these three steps would looks like this

 '''

 module_init();

 module_setup_something();

 module_enable();

 '''

 The init function may also look like module_init_something(), for example, the SPI can be initialized as a master or slave, so the naming convention declares two init functions for SPI module: spi_init_master() and spi_init_slave().